caxanga334/NavBot/docs/BOT_DIFFICULTY_PROFILES.md

 # Bot Difficulty Profiles

 The bot difficulty profile stores difficulty/skill level related variables.
 The ConVar `sm_navbot_skill_level` determines which skill group to use.
 These profiles are stored in the `addons/sourcemod/configs/navbot/` folder.

 ## Loading Files

 The parser supports mod specific profiles and custom overrides.
 Per mod files are stored in the mod folder.
 Example: `addons/sourcemod/configs/navbot/tf/bot_difficulty.cfg`.
 If that file doesn't exists, it loads the global configuration file located at: `addons/sourcemod/configs/navbot/bot_difficulty.cfg`.

 ### Overrides

 You can override the bot profile files by renaming it to `bot_difficulty.custom.cfg`.
 This allows you to customize the bot profiles without worrying about losing them when updating the extension.

+## Random Difficulty

+If `sm_navbot_skill_level` is set to a negative value, a random difficulty profile is generated for each bot instead of selecting a profile from the configuration file.

 # Profile Format